ecoronadoj/Course-Project-Getting-and-Cleaning-Data/README.md

 2. CodeBook.md,  describing the variables
 3. averages_data.txt, shows results of run_analysis.R

-The script run_analysis.Rperforms the 5 steps described in the course project's definition.
+The script run_analysis.R works in the below order

-* First, all the similar data is merged using the rbind() function.
+* First, we merged the similar variables using the rbind() function.
 By similar, we address those files having the same number of columns and referring to the same entities.

 * Then, only those columns with the mean and standard deviation measures are taken from the whole dataset.
 After extracting these columns, they are given the correct names, taken from features.txt.